 Start your baked jacket potatoes by choosing two large russet potatoes.
-Using a potato scrubber or scrub brush, scrub the potatoes under running water until very clean.
-Place in a large bowl or pot, the container should be deep enough to cover the potatoes with water.
+Using a potato scrubber or scrub brush, scrub them under running water until very clean.
+Place in a large bowl or pot, the container should be deep enough to cover them with water.

-Completely cover the jacket potatoes with water and sprinkle in 1/4 cup of kosher salt.
+Completely cover them with water and sprinkle in 1/4 cup of kosher salt.
 Stir to combine and allow to brine for at least 4 hours.

-While potatoes are brinning measure out 1 teaspoon each of garlic powder, seasoned salt, and freshly ground black pepper.
+While potatoes are brining measure out 1 teaspoon each of garlic powder, seasoned salt, and freshly ground black pepper.
 Pour into a gallon-size ziplock baggie, seal and shake to mix thoroughly.

 Remove the potatoes from the brine and pat dry with paper towels.
-Do not puncture any holes in the potatoes because we wish to keep all the steam and moisture in these baked jacket potatoes.
-Rub the potatoes with olive oil and place the potatoes inside the ziplock bag and seal.
+Do not puncture any holes in them because we wish to keep all the steam and moisture in these baked jacket potatoes.
+Rub the outside with olive oil and place them inside the ziplock bag and seal.

-Shake the bag making sure the potatoes are completely covered with the seasonings.
-Place the seasoned potatoes on a baking sheet and bake in preheated 425-degree F. oven for about 60 minutes.
+Shake the bag making sure the skins are completely covered with the seasonings.
+Place them on a baking sheet and bake in preheated 425-degree F. oven for about 60 minutes.